September 25, 2025

 Usability is more important than creativity

-You are not trying to win design awards.
-You are trying to win instructions.
+You are not trying to win design awards... you are trying to win instructions.
 And that means helping users get what they came for, without friction.

 Avoid common mistakes like: